Alex-ZT-Li/ClockGUV-Model/README.md

 (5 of 5) Computer Vision Toolbox, version 10.0 or greater.

-(Note: not all dependencies may be strictly required but were used in the testing environment)
+(Note: Not all dependencies may be strictly required but were used in the testing environment.
+Tested using MATLAB version R2021a)

 ## Description
 Models the behavior of the post-translation oscillator (PTO) from the circadian clock of the cyanobacterium, Synechococcus elongatus, inside a giant unilamellar vesicle (GUV).
 The model simulates the encapsulation of the PTO (comprised of three Kai clock proteins) inside various GUVs sizes.